John and Laura Roach, authors of Divorce in Peace, join Cathy DeWitt Dunn on Women Money and Power to discuss their newly released book.

 Part 2 of the interview with Judge John Roach and Laura Roach.

-Authors John and Laura Roach on Women Money & Power Part 2 Transcript
+Divorce in Peace on Women Money & Power – Part 1 Transcript

 Cathy DeWitt Dunn: And welcome back live to Woman Money & Power, I’m Cathy DeWitt Dunn.
 Thank you so much for joining our show today.
 Well, today is a special day.
 I have a couple of wonderful guests in the studio and you do not wanna miss out on this show today.
 I have John Roach, who’s a Texas judge out in Collin County here today and you are gonna be amazed at what he has to say about divorces, child custody issues and how you can avoid paying excessive fees if you’re going through that currently.

 I also have Laura Roach, who’s…she’s just amazing.
 She’s an attorney.
 She’s a mediator.
 She’s with the Albin Roach firm and she’s also gonna talk about all the things that she’s seen throughout her career and what I wanna try to do is to educate all of my listeners today on how you could do things differently if you might be going through a divorce, if you’re thinking about a divorce.
 How about saving some money while you are going through the divorce?
 Because the one thing I can tell you right now, and I’m married to an attorney and I’m gonna get in trouble on this one, but the attorneys end up making more money out of the divorce scenario than the family does.
 So we’re gonna educate you on how you can do things a little bit differently and it’s great to have you both on the show, judge.

 Judge John Roach: It’s great to see you, I appreciate it.